From Gangs of New York (2002) To Phantom Thread (2017), here’s my ranking of the best Daniel Day Lewis movies.

 2. Lincoln (2012)

-Steven Spielberg’s Lincoln wanted to portray the intricate character nature of one of the legendary historical figures.
+Steven Spielberg in Lincoln wanted to portray the intricate character nature of one of the legendary historical figures.
 Spielberg didn’t want to mythicize Mr. Lincoln.
 In other words, he wanted a Lincoln of blood and flesh.
 The illustrious American President was well known for his integrity.
 The film celebrates this integrity by addressing all the complications and dilemmas within him.
 And Daniel Day-Lewis becomes the perfect choice to offer a humanistic portrayal of Lincoln.
 With a slightly hunched back stature and a face marked with wrinkles, Day-Lewis humanizes the otherwise noble figure and precisely showcases a life, strained by incessant personal loss and political conflicts.

 In the hands of a lesser actor, the film could’ve easily turned melodramatic.
 The brilliance of Day-Lewis’ Lincoln lied in the way he efficiently grounds his character.
 As usual, he dwells deep into his character’s consciousness and is gradually reborn as another man with a distinct accent and voice.
 My favorite moment in the film is his impassioned speech, citing the significance of the constitution.

-1. There Will be Blood (2007)
+1. There Will Be Blood (2007)

-Paul Thomas Anderson’s There Will be Blood is an epic character study of oil baron anti-hero Daniel Plainview.
+There Will be Blood from Paul Thomas Anderson is an epic character study of oil baron anti-hero Daniel Plainview.
 “Voice is the fingerprint of the soul,” said Day-Lewis in an interview with Oprah Winfrey.
 Daniel Plainview’s character was first born after Day-Lewis nailing the perfect voice for him.
 He used oral histories from the time to create the character’s distinctive voice.
 An important influence for the voice is said to be the old recordings of renowned director John Huston.
 After the birth of the booming voice, the actor’s eyes played a significant role.
 The eyes were rarely laced with tenderness, but predominantly blazed like the burning oil, acutely expressing greed and rage.
 He took an entire year to get ready for the role and it’s pretty evident in his incendiary performance.